AgaranAR/Flutter-Dynamic-WeatherApp/README.md

 intl

+provider (optional for future)

+🔧 Weather API
+This app uses WeatherAPI.com for real-time weather data.
+Replace the API key in AppConstants with your own.

-🔮 Future Plans
+🔮 Future Improvements
-Riverpod or Provider integration
+State management with Provider or Riverpod

-Multi-location support
+Multiple location support

+Additional themes and weather effects

+Unit and widget testing

-7-day forecast
+Weather forecast integration

-Custom themes

-🪪 License
+Auto-detect location

-MIT License
+📝 License
+This project is open source and available under the MIT License.